Don't Use a Cannon to Kill a Fly: Lightweight Model Editing for LLMs to Correct Deprecated API Recommendations: Related Works

-In the broader domain of LLM API knowledge updating, two closely related studies are Wang et al.’s \texttt{CodeSyncBench}~\cite{wang2025codesync} and Liu et al.’s \texttt{CodeUpdateArena}~\cite{liu2024codeupdatearena}.
-Both focus on evaluating LLMs’ ability to adapt to \textbf{API parameter changes} (e.g., addition or removal of parameters) and generate code with correct parameter usage. \texttt{CodeSyncBench} focuses on API parameter correction tasks, such as fixing code like \texttt{var= flask.json.load(open(`config.yml'), app=app)} to the correct form \texttt{var = flask.json.load(open(`config.json'))} (as illustrated in Figure \ref{fig:benchmark_comparation}) to test whether LLMs can identify and fix parameter mismatches. \texttt{CodeUpdateArena} employs code generation tasks synthesized by LLMs (may not fully represent real-world development scenarios) that require proper use of updated API parameters—for example, instructing LLMs to ``\textit{Create a function that returns the indices of the bidders in the order of their bids, with the highest bidder first...}'' which involves calling \texttt{numpy.argsort} with the newly added \texttt{reverse} parameter (also shown in Figure \ref{fig:benchmark_comparation}).
-In contrast, our work tackles the more critical problem of LLMs recommending \textbf{deprecated APIs}, which poses greater risks in software development and is not covered by these benchmarks.
+\textbf{LLM API Knowledge Updating.} In the broader domain of LLM API knowledge updating, three closely related studies are Wang et al.’s \texttt{CodeSyncBench}~\cite{wang2025codesync}, Liu et al.’s \texttt{CodeUpdateArena}~\cite{liu2024codeupdatearena}, and Chhetri et al.'s empirical study~\cite{chhetri2025understanding}.
+The first two focus on evaluating LLMs’ ability to adapt to API parameter changes (e.g., addition or removal of parameters) and generate code with correct parameter usage. \texttt{CodeSyncBench} focuses on API parameter correction tasks, such as fixing code like \texttt{var= flask.json.load(open(`config.yml'), app=app)} to the correct form \texttt{var = flask.json.load(open(`config.json'))} (Figure \ref{fig:benchmark_comparation}) to test whether LLMs can identify and fix parameter mismatches. \texttt{CodeUpdateArena} employs LLM-synthesized code generation tasks that do not fully reflect real-world scenarios and often rely on supposedly updated API parameters.
+For example, one task instructs the LLM to generate code using \texttt{numpy.argsort} with a newly introduced \texttt{reverse} parameter (Figure~\ref{fig:benchmark_comparation}).
+However, \texttt{numpy.argsort} does not actually support a \texttt{reverse} parameter, indicating that such tasks are based on synthetic and unrealistic API specifications.